peterhinch/micropython-micro-gui/README.md

  * `tbox.py` Text boxes and user-controlled scrolling.
  * `various.py` Assorted widgets including the different types of pushbutton.
  * `vtest.py` Clock and compass styles of vector display.

+## 1.12 Floating Point Widgets

+The challenge is to devise a way, with just two pushbuttons, of adjusting a data value which may have an extremely large dynamic range.
+This is the ratio of the data value's total range to the smallest adjustment that can be made.
+The mechanism as currently implemented enables a precision of 0.05%.

+Floating point widgets respond to a brief press of the `increase` or `decrease` buttons by adjusting the value by a small amount.
+A continued press causes the value to be repeatedly adjusted, with the amount of the adjustment increasing with time.
+This enables the entire range of the control to be accessed quickly, while allowing small changes of 0.5%.
+This works well.
+In many cases the level of precision will suffice.

+Fine adjustments may be achieved by pressing the `select` button for at least one second.
+The GUI will respond by changing the border color from white (i.e. has focus) to yellow.
+In this mode a brief press of `increase` or `decrease` will have a reduced effect (0.05%).
+The fine mode may be cancelled by pressing `select` or by moving the focus to another control.

+In the case of slider and knob controls the precision of fine mode exceeds that of the visual appearance of the widget: fine changes can be too small to see.
+Options are to use the [Scale widget](./README.md#18-scale-widget) or to have a linked `Label` showing the widget's exact value.

 ###### [Contents](./README.md#0-contents)